mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 	- 1:1 with Ghislaine
 	- Followed up on installation project
 	- Followed up on ad-hoc issues
+ 	- Followed up on release thread with questions and next steps
+  	- Followed up on next steps with projects from 0.1.3 that aren't part of the release
+  	- Reviewed Postgres compatibility project
 - **Comms**
 	- Triaged email & GitHub
- 	- Responded to GitHub issues as needed
+ 	- Responded to email and GitHub issues as needed
 	- Handled Matrix comms
 - **Fundraising**
 	- Followed up with funder